Illinois Fighting Illini Mens Basketball

 That makes this year’s average purchase price 61% higher than 2025, when Houston’s presence helped drive interest in San Antonio.
 It is also comfortably ahead of 2024, 2023 and 2022, with the latter involving a historic Duke vs. North Carolina matchup in New Orleans.

-The Final Four is always a major event, but ticket demand does not rise on name alone.
+The national semifinals are always a major event, but ticket demand does not rise on name alone.
 It swings with the teams, the matchups and the location.
 This year, with Illinois and Michigan both landing in Indianapolis, the resale market has responded accordingly.